 CatholicCare offers a range of care options including:

-Long-term foster care is provided to children who can no longer live with their parents or family.
+These are placements for longer than six months.
+Long-term or permanent care placements usually refer to situations where the child is not expected to return to their family.
 It requires a high-level of commitment and may ultimately lead to adoption.

 There are several steps involved in becoming a foster carer with CatholicCare.
 They are all designed to increase your knowledge and skills in caring for children.

 Once you and your family have completed the CatholicCare training program, your suitability for becoming a foster carer will be assessed through the industry standard Step By Step assessment process.
 Our foster carers come from a variety of backgrounds and are not required to be Catholic or married.